salesforcecli/plugin-data/README.md

   --json  Format output as json.

 DESCRIPTION
   Bulk upsert records to an org from a CSV file.
+Uses Bulk API 1.0.

   An upsert refers to inserting a record into a Salesforce object if the record doesn't already exist, or updating it if it does exist.